 Chromatic correction (CA):

-Use the colour balance to produce a targeted colour tone correction in your image by selecting red, green or blue and weighting it against its counterpart.
+Use the "colour balance" to produce a targeted colour tone correction in your image by selecting red, green or blue and weighing it against its counterpart.

 Colour channel gradation:

 Set up separate gradation-curves for the colour-channels red, green and blue.